romanvm/django-tinymce4-lite/README.rst

   :target: https://www.quantifiedcode.com/app/project/48b63a65324642af823606c3c0444395
   :alt: Code issues

 django-tinymce4-lite is a remade fork of `django-tinymce4`_.
 It provides a fully functional `TinyMCE 4`_ editor widget that can be used in Django forms and models.
 The application can use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_ as a file manager for TinyMCE 4 to insert images and file links into edited text.

 **Warning**: TinyMCE 4 is incompatible with TinyMCE 3.
-Read `TinyMCE docs`_ for more information about how to configure TimyMCE 4 editor.
+Read `TinyMCE docs`_ for more information about how to configure TimyMCE 4 editor widget.

 Compatibility
 -------------